opennetworkinglab/onos-p4-tutorial/EXERCISE-3.md

 addresses as well as the IPv6 flow label as part of the ECMP hash, but you are free to include other parts of the packet header if you would like.
-For example, you could include the rest of the 5-tuple (i.e. L4 proto and ports); the L4 ports are parsed into `fabric_metadata` if would like to use them.
+For example, you could include the rest of the 5-tuple (i.e. L4 proto and ports); the L4 ports are parsed into `local_metadata` if would like to use them.
 For more details on the required fields for hashing IPv6 traffic, see RFC6438.

 You can compile the program using `make p4` from the `tutorial` directory.